Panasonic GH4 vs Sony A6300

 Review summary: Panasonic GH4 vs Sony A6300

 So how do things add up?
 Which of the two cameras – the Panasonic GH4 or the Sony A6300 – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detailed LCD: Has a higher resolution rear screen (1036k vs 922k dots).